ofiwg/libfabric/man/fi_atomic.3.md

 # ERRORS

-.IP "-FI_EOPNOTSUPP"
+*-FI_EOPNOTSUPP*
-The requested atomic operation is not supported on this endpoint.
+: The requested atomic operation is not supported on this endpoint.

-.IP "-FI_EMSGSIZE"
+*-FI_EMSGSIZE*
-The number of atomic operations in a single request exceeds that supported by the underlying provider.
+: The number of atomic operations in a single request exceeds that supported by the underlying provider.

 # NOTES